 The positive news is that CARE has upgraded its credit rating from A- to A, which would lower the cost of funds for ACML.

 I read your blog on Ambika Cotton.
-It is good work.
+It is a good work.
 I have a couple of questions:

 - You do an analysis of CFO vs PAT to measure if PAT is translating into CFO.
 But, you are not deducting interest expense on CFO.
-This expense is being deducted in calculation of PAT.
+This expense is being deducted in the calculation of PAT.
 So, to really compare apples to apples, shouldn’t you deduct interest expense from CFO and then compare that to PAT (or am I missing something?).

-- Is this is a no-growth stock that is (or was) cheap or does it have high growth prospects.
+- Is this is a no-growth stock that is (or was) cheap or does it have high growth prospects?
 Say, for example, if you look at a Kitex Garments, there is a clear case that they have penetrated their customers only to a very small extent currently, and opportunity for incremental business from the same clients is huge.
 Is there some kind of a similar story/ possible case in Ambika?

-- Surprisingly, more than 50% of their total sales are to East Asia and South East Asia.
-I have not seen (may be my ignorance) India exporting to these countries.
+- Surprisingly, more than 50% of their total sales are to East Asia and South-East Asia.
+I have not seen (maybe my ignorance) India exporting to these countries.
 So, which countries do they export to?
 India does not have much of a cost advantage to these countries?
 Then, why do these countries buy from Ambika?
 And give it such high margins?
 In turn, what is the moat here?
-It seems to be something more than low cost advantage which makes it interesting.
+It seems to be something more than low-cost advantage which makes it interesting.

 - Exports to Europe were INR 15 crores in 2013 and INR 26 crores in 2014.
 Making in India and selling in Europe is a very compelling proposition generally.
 Is there a lot of untapped growth opportunity there?